-For any feedbacks or enquiries, shareholders can direct them to the Company's designated email address irequiries@kialim.com.my or directly to the Senior Independent Non-Executive Director, Mr Loh Chee Kan at his designated email address sined@kialim.com.my.
+For any feedbacks or enquiries, shareholders can direct them to the Company's designated email address ir-enquiries@kialim.com.my or directly to the Chairman, Mr Loh Chee Kan at his designated email address chairman@kialim.com.mv.

-In view of the size of the Company, Mr Ong is entrusted to assist Mr Loh with investor relation functions of the Company for the time being.
+In view of the size of the Company, Mr Ong Yu Hock is entrusted to assist Mr Loh with investor relation functions of the Company for the time being.